-Dietary calcium is important for growth, maintenance and repair of bone tissue.
+Calcium is important for growth, maintenance and repair of bone tissue.
 It is also involved in maintenance of blood calcium levels, regulation of muscle contraction, nerve conduction, and normal blood clotting.
-In order to absorb calcium, we need adequate vitamin D intake (refer to the vitamin D section for your specific recommendations).
+In order to absorb calcium, we also need adequate vitamin D intake (refer to the vitamin D section for your specific recommendations).
 Inadequate dietary calcium and vitamin D increase the risk of low bone mineral density and stress fractures.
-Research shows that some people do not utilize dietary calcium as efficiently as others and this may depend on variations in the GC gene.
+Low energy intakes and menstrual dysfunction in female athletes along with low vitamin D and calcium intakes further increase the risk of stress fractures.
+Research now shows that some people do not utilize dietary calcium as efficiently as others and this may depend on variations in the GC gene.